A Co-Design Framework for High-Performance Jumping of a Five-Bar Monoped with Actuator Optimization: Results and Discussion

 \subsubsection{Case A}

-To assess the effect of link lengths ($l_{1}, l_{2}$) and the distance between actuated hip joints ($l_{3}$) on hopping performance, the actuators were kept identical to the nominal configuration, while $l_{1}, l_{2},$ and $l_{3}$ along with control parameters were optimized.
-The resulting design features shorter link lengths compared to the nominal case, with nearly equal upper and lower links, both approaching their lower bounds.
+To evaluate the influence of link lengths ($l_1$, $l_2$) and the distance between actuated hip joints ($l_3$), the actuators were kept identical to the nominal configuration while optimizing $l_{1}, l_{2}, l_{3}$ and the control parameters.
+This configuration achieves the lowest energy consumption among all cases, reducing mechanical energy by approximately $49.3\%$ ($26.0$ J to $13.18$ J), but with reduced jump distance ($0.79$ m to $0.58$ m).
+The optimized design and actuator parameters are summarized in Tables~\ref{tab:design_params} and~\ref{table:Opt_param}, respectively.

-This configuration yields the lowest energy consumption among all cases, achieving a reduction of approximately $35\%$ (from $26.7$ J to $17.4$ J).
-However, this comes at the cost of a significant decrease in jump distance (from $0.726$ m to $0.47$ m).
-Due to the optimized link lengths being close to their lower bounds, the base height $z_{0}$ is also driven near its lower bound, as imposed by the constraint in (\ref{eq:co-opt_constr}).

-The optimized parameters for Case A are listed in Table~\ref{tab:design_params}, and the corresponding actuator configurations (with unchanged gear ratios from the nominal case) are provided in Table~\ref{tab:actuator_designs}.
-The gearbox types at both actuated joints remain SSPG, same as the nominal configuration.